latacora/acme-dns-01-gcp/README.md

 All implementations MUST pass these tests, which is a very easy thing to do (just `set()`, `get()`, and `remove()`).

 The tests account for single-domain certificates (`example.com`) as well as multiple domain certs (SAN / AltName), wildcards (`*.example.com`), and valid private / localhost certificates.
-As someone creating a challenge strategy that's not something you have to take special consideration for - just pass the tests.
+No worries on your end, just pass the tests. 👌

 **Node v6 Support**: Please build community plugins using node v6 / vanillajs to ensure that all acme.js and greenlock.js users are fully supported.